AshridgeTechnologies/elemento/stories/Backlog.md

 Tech debt
 ---------

+- Exclude ItemSet props that go into the component (itemStyles, canDragItem) from the parent parsing
 - Consider es-toolkit
 - Allow multiple state updates to same object in same deferred updates set, refactor Collection value update
 - Fix flaky Timer tests - mock requestAnimationFrame and call a certain number of times?